 Understand the variables: Some medications can elevate blood pressure, including over-the-counter pain relievers such as NSAIDs and common decongestants.
 Alcohol, caffeine, smoking, salt intake, and stress can boost your numbers, too.

 Consistency counts: Try to avoid being overzealous in your monitoring.
 However, if you’re trying to compare apples to apples, it’s best to measure your blood pressure at the same time every day.
 For example, the morning, before you've eaten or had your morning coffee, is a perfect time to take a reading.
-The AHA recommends taking two or three readings one minute apart to ensure greatest accuracy.
+The AHA recommends taking two or three readings one minute apart to ensure the greatest accuracy.

-"Blood pressure fluctuates a lot, so a patient shouldn't worry about one high reading," says Paul Muntner, professor of epidemiology and associate dean for research at the University of Alabama at Birmingham.5
+"Blood pressure fluctuates a lot, so a patient shouldn't worry about one high reading," says Paul Muntner, professor of epidemiology and associate dean for research at the University of Alabama at Birmingham 5

 "If the average over a full week is high, there's reason for people to talk to their doctors.
 If not, people should continue practicing heart-healthy behaviors and check their blood pressure in the future."

 Just be aware that the medical profession’s benchmark for what’s high has shifted over the years, and the current recommended levels are the lowest ever.
-In other words, the definition of “high blood pressure” is debatable, and personally, I would want to know if my blood pressure is unmistakably high before agreeing to take any medications.
+In other words, the definition of “high blood pressure” is debatable.
+I would want to know if my blood pressure is unmistakably high before agreeing to take any medications.
 I would also exhaust all the natural means of controlling blood pressure before taking a drug.